s3g/s3g-mc/docs/process-guides-3oafx.md

 ## 3OAFX Object Space

 Use this when you want to transform a selected source into an ambisonic object/space relationship.
 The process accepts either `ACN/SN3D` ambisonic media or non-ambisonic media.
 In `Auto by channel count`, `4ch`, `10ch`, and `16ch` are interpreted as 1OA, 2OA, and 3OA respectively; true `9ch` WAVs are also accepted as 2OA.
-Other channel counts are treated as separate source objects and encoded into the selected ambisonic output order.
+Other channel counts are treated as separate source objects placed onto the selected 3OAFX directional layer before ambisonic encoding.

 Modes: